AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 As you can see, the result contains a `content` field, which includes the translated English descriptive term, corresponding to the translation of the Chinese descriptive term.

-- `content`, generates the corresponding English descriptive term, which can be used for image generation tasks.
+- `content`, generates the corresponding English descriptive term, which can be used for image generation task descriptions.

 ## Error Handling